April 1, 2025

 • Advanced functions like multi-track recordings, filler word removal, and speaker identification happen automatically, so you don't need to know a lot to get started.

-You start out in the Drive View where you can begin a new project or continue an existing one.
+You start out in the Drive View where you can begin a new Descript tutorial for beginners or continue an existing one.
 Here, you manage your projects, teams, and subscriptions.

 Screenshot of the Drive view